This author has experience with Ouji boards and enjoys sharing their thoughts on all things paranormal.

 I have always been fascinated with the occult.
 As a child, I always wanted to watch horror movies (to my mother's dismay) and try to find evidence of supernatural activity around my house.
 There was something about the supernatural that drew me in.
 I wanted to know, for myself, if there where such things as ghosts and the paranormal.

 My mother had always taught us to stay away from the occult.
 She didn't mind that I wanted to watch horror movies or try to look for ghosts around the house.
 I was just a child who was innocently being exploratory.
 However, throughout my time growing up, she warned of the dangers involved in dabbling with the other side.
-I recall her telling me that she had tried a Ouija board in elementary school and that she was hearing weird noises so she stopped all together.
+I recall her telling me that she had tried a Ouija board in elementary school and that she was hearing weird noises so she stopped altogether.
 This story fascinated me and as I matured I became more and more curious.
 I wanted to know if I could contact the dead.
 I wanted to know if I could have a supernatural experience.
 I had a deep curiosity but I was also very leery of it.
 The thought of contacting demons and paranormal entities was something that frankly scared me to death.
 I didn't want to get stalked by an evil force.
 While all of these thoughts were going through my head I also had another thought.
 What if all of this was a farce?
 Is it possible that the Ouija board messes with your subconscious mind and doesn't have any supernatural ability?
 These questions puzzled me.

 One of the proposed explanations of the Ouija Board is the Ideomotor Effect.
 This is an effect where your subconscious mind actually causes you to move certain muscles minutely.
 The idea behind this effect is that when using the Ouija board, you are only expressing thoughts that are in your subconscious.
 The movements are so minute that you do not realize that you are moving the planchette (the device that moves during the Ouija Board session).